Hīkoi mō te Tiriti: Government

 Prime Minister Christopher Luxon described the arrival of the hīkoi at Parliament as a "significant day".
 While he stated he had no regrets over his support of the bill in the first reading, he also claimed that "We don't support the bill and it won't be becoming law".
 He said he was previously open to meeting with organisers, although later dismissed them as being "Te Pāti Māori affiliated."

 Deputy Prime Minister, Winston Peters, argued that the hīkoi was pointless as, regardless of its impact, the bill was always going to be "dead on arrival", calling the hīkoi a "Maori Party astroturf".
 His view is that there is no Principles of the Treaty of Waitangi, and in 2004, his bill removing treaty principles was voted down.
 Peters also believes Māori are not indigenous to New Zealand.

 David Seymour said that he was not causing division but "revealing division that was built up over several decades."
 He insisted a debate on the Treaty and the constitution was needed within New Zealand.
 Seymour also contested claims that the opposition was trying to rewrite or abolish the Treaty of Waitangi.
 Seymour and other ACT MPs appeared on the forecourt of Parliament and received a negative reaction from the gathered crowd in the form of chants of "kill the bill" and booing.
 Seymour stated that the marchers deserved to be heard by parliamentarians, in which capacity he attended, but also argued the hīkoi was not a representation of New Zealand, as only 0.2% of the country's Māori had attended.
 He appeared outside parliament for approximately five minutes.
 Seymour has suggested that National and NZ First may support the bill following the select committee process.

-On 10 December, House Speaker Gerry Brownlee referred Labour MP Peeni Henare, Te Pāti Māori MPs Hana-Rawhiti Maipi-Clarke, Rawiri Waititi and Debbie Ngarewa-Packer to the Privileges Committee for leading a haka (ka mate) that interrupted the vote during the first reading of the Treaty Principles Bill.
+On 10 December, Gerry Brownlee referred Labour MP Peeni Henare, Te Pāti Māori MPs Hana-Rawhiti Maipi-Clarke, Rawiri Waititi and Debbie Ngarewa-Packer to the Privileges Committee for leading a haka (ka mate) that interrupted the vote during the first reading of the Treaty Principles Bill.